 The culinary traditions of Sardinia combine the contributions of different Mediterranean cultures over the course of thousands of years.
 The dramatic coastline and rugged landscape have shaped the type of produce available across the island.
 As the center of commercial sailing routes around the Mediterranean, Sardinia’s ancient culinary heritage dates back to 1500 BC, with elements influenced by the Phoenicians, Carthaginians, Greeks, Romans, and Vandals.
 Typical dishes capture the mild climate, strong winds, skilled fishers, and agrarian customs that speak to Italy’s reunification.

-Learn more: Secrets of Mediterranean Islands: Sardinia and Corsica Tour
+Learn more: Secrets of Mediterranean Islands: Sardinia & Corsica Tour